AKB-cmd/supermarket/README.md

 1. Run the script:
 2. Log in using the default credentials:
-- Username: admin
+- Username: yourusername
-- Password: 1234
+- Password: yourpassword

 3. Follow the on-screen prompts to navigate through the system:
 - Manage inventory